Thierry Mugler: Retirement from fashion

 In December 2013, House of Mugler announced David Koma as the artistic director.

 In 2016, Mugler created and directed the music video and staging for San Marino's Eurovision Song Contest entry "I Didn't Know" performed by Turkish singer Serhat.

 Despite retiring from his brand in 2003, he made the exception to design under his name "House of Mugler" for the Met Gala in 2019 and for Kim Kardashian.
 Getting his inspiration from Sophia Loren in the film Boy on a Dolphin, Mugler envisioned a wet California girl; hence the creation of the "wet couture dress".

 The American designer Casey Cadwallader was named Mugler's new creative director in December 2017.
 During the period of the pandemic, Mugler skipped runways for video shows that were co-created with DIS magazine's spin-off, Torso Solutions.
 Megan Thee Stallion, Chloe Sevigny, Bella Hadid, and Eartheater were featured in the Mugler Spring 2022 Ready-to-Wear Collection video which ended with a brief homage to the late Mugler.
 The homage was dancing feature by prima ballerina Maria Kochetkova and vogueing superstar Barbie Swaee.

-After an almost three year hiatus from runway shows, Mugler returned to an in-person show in Paris FW 2023.
+After an almost three-year hiatus from runway shows, Mugler returned to an in-person show in Paris FW 2023.
 The runway featured models Adut Akech, Paloma Elsesser, Eva Herzigova, Ziwe, Arca and Memphy.
 An image was shown on an extra-large TV screen flanked by a staircase in the middle of the runway fusing digital with IRL.

+In March 2025, Mugler announces the appointment of Miguel Castro Freitas as the new Creative Director for the house.